 The 2008 World Mind Sport Games included five games, four of which are the flagship games of the International Mind Sports Association.
 Unlike other sports competitions, these participants do not have to worry as much about serious physical injuries occurring.
 On the other hand, one can never assume that because these are sports of the mind, that something physical couldn’t happen.
 Just this past year a previous US winner of the Mind Sport Games was injured and chose to file for social security disability.
-Even though this person is a brilliant Go player he ended up searching online to find a lawyer specializing in social security disability who could guide him through the labyrinth that is the social security disability process.
+Even though this person is a brilliant Go player he ended up searching online for “lawyer social security disability” who could guide him through the labyrinth that is the social security disability process.
 It was such a relief to finally have someone who was familiar with the Social Security benefits process.
 The lawyer worked with this Go master guiding him through a Reconsideration when the initial application was denied.
 An administrative hearing followed and with the help of the social security disability lawyer, the Go master won his case and was able to receive benefits.
 Obviously if the Go master was not an American citizen he would not have been able to apply for social security disability in the first place.
 This master will not be participating in this year’s game, but plans to challenge at Go in the following years to come.

 Bridge – a single-deck card game between two teams of two players each.
 Each card is dealt (i.e., each player begins with 13 cards), and each team tries to win ‘tricks’ (a round consisting of one card from each player, with the highest card winning).
 International competition is overseen by the World Bridge Foundation, and tournament play often dictates that multiple tables play the same hand.